MicrosoftDocs/mixed-reality/enthusiast-guide/motion-controller-problems.md

 1. Lighting conditions can affect tracking.
 Make sure that you aren't exposed to direct sunlight and have minimal point light sources visible to your HMD (for example, strings of lights like a christmas tree).
 2. These symptoms are caused by failures to communicate between the controller and the host PC, and indicate poor Bluetooth link quality.
 See [questions about Bluetooth](motion-controller-problems.md#how-can-i-tell-if-im-using-bluetooth-technology).
+3. If the controllers detect a low battery level, the LEDs will be dimly lit, reducing tracking quality.
+[Check the virtual battery level](motion-controller-problems.md#my-motion-controllers-aren't-working properly).

-## Motion controller LEDs are not lit, but the buttons and thumbstick still work in Mixed Reality Portal
+## Motion controller LEDs are not lit, but the buttons and thumbstick still work.

-The Motion Controller calibration cache may be corrupt.
+The motion controller calibration cache may be corrupt.
 To delete the cache, run the following command in an Administrator Command Prompt:

 `rmdir /S /Q C:\Windows\ServiceProfiles\LocalService\AppData\Local\Microsoft\Windows\MotionController\Calibration`

 This folder isn't accessible in Windows Explorer and can only be modified from an Administrator Command Prompt.
 After you've deleted the folder, restart your PC and reconnect your motion controllers to restore the calibration files.

-## My controller looks like a Vive/Oculus, has strange orientation, or the buttons are incorrectly mapped
+## My motion controller looks like a different controller, has a strange orientation, or the buttons are incorrectly mapped

-The website likely doesn’t have full motion controller support.
+The application or website likely has poor or no motion controller support.

 ## My motion controllers do not appear in SteamVR apps and games

-First, make sure that your controller's batteries are charged.
-The controllers won't work if the batteries are dead or dying

-If you can see your controllers in the Cliff House but not in SteamVR apps and games, the motion controller model driver may not be installed properly.
+If you can see your controllers in the Mixed Reality home environment but not in SteamVR apps and games, the motion controller model driver may not be installed properly.
 To check that the motion controller model driver is correctly installed:

 1. Turn on both of your motion controllers.
 Check if your motion controllers are [paired correctly](controllers-in-wmr.md#pair-motion-controllers).
-2. Go to **Device Manager > Human Interface Devices** and look for "Motion controller".
+2. Go to **Device Manager > Human Interface Devices** and look for "Motion Controller".
 3. Double-click each "Motion Controller" device and go to the "Driver" tab.
 Confirm that the driver version listed corresponds to one of [these versions](mixed-reality-software.md#mixed-reality-motion-controller-model-driver-release-history).
-4. If the driver version doesn't match or you can't find a device called "Motion controller", run Windows Update.
+4. If the driver version doesn't match or you can't find a device called "Motion Controller", run Windows Update.
 This will automatically download and install the driver.
 If you're on a PC that has enterprise policies or if Windows Update is otherwise restricted, you may need to install the motion controller model driver manually.
 To do this, visit [this page](mixed-reality-software.md#mixed-reality-motion-controller-model-driver-release-history) and look for the driver version corresponding to your controller hardware.
 Installation instructions are available on the download page.

 ## The controller firmware update takes longer than two minutes

 Check the [Bluetooth questions section](motion-controller-problems.md#how-can-i-tell-if-im-using-bluetooth-technology).
 Poor Bluetooth link quality usually causes these problems.

-## I inserted fresh batteries but the controller virtual battery level does not indicate full level
+## I inserted fully charged batteries but the controller virtual battery level does not indicate that the controllers are fully charged or reports low battery levels

-Motion controller battery level is tuned for AA batteries.
-Some low voltage rechargeable batteries may not report as full although they're fully charged.
+* Motion controller battery level is tuned for AA batteries that are rated for 1.5V.
+Some low voltage batteries may not report as full although they're fully charged.
+* Make sure your AA batteries are rated correctly and that the copper contacts are not obstructed and have access to the batteries.
+* If the issue persists despite having the correct batteries, you should contact your retailer or equipment manufacturer for a replacement or exchange.

 ## My Samsung motion controller’s touchpad is off-center or has a dead spot

-This is probably a hardware defect and you should go back to your retailer or equipment manufacturer for a replacement or exchange.
+This is probably a hardware defect and you should contact your retailer or equipment manufacturer for a replacement or exchange.

 ## How can I restore the controllers to factory settings